 The Assessor's office finances the other post employment benefit on a pay-as-you-go basis with the Assessor contributing monthly amounts.
+The Assessor's office pays for the insurance coverage for retirees with at least twenty years of service in the Assessor's office.
 The Assessor's office does not cover the insurance cost for all retirees.
-For 2013, the Assessor paid a total of \$18,726 in premiums for three retirees.
+For 2014, the Assessor paid a total of \$15,170 in premiums for three retirees.

 Annual Other Post Employment Benefit Cost and Liability - The Assessor's Annual Required Contribution (ARC) is an amount actuarially determined in accordance with GASB 45, which was implemented prospectively beginning with the year ended December 31, 2009.
 The ARC represents a level of funding that, if paid on an ongoing basis, would cover normal cost each year and amortize any unfunded actuarial accrued liability (UAAL) over a period of 30 years.
-The total ARC for 2013 is set forth below:
+The total ARC for 2014 is set forth below: